commontk/ctk-cli-indexer/README.rst

 ctk-cli-indexer
 ===============

-The files in this repository allow you to create an ElasticSearch_ database containing information on available CLI modules.
+The files in this repository allow you to create an Elasticsearch_ database containing information on available CLI modules.
 The idea is that we have a public Kibana_ dashboard listing CLI modules from multiple sources, so there are two scripts: